Please ensure Javascript is enabled for purposes of website accessibility International Women's Day 2025 Canada | Amnesty International DONATE

 Achieving gender equality

 The past four years – dominated by the COVID-19 pandemic – had a disproportionate impact on women.
-Domestic violence and sexual assault increased, job insecurity for women worsened, access to sexual and reproductive health services eroded, and girls’ enrollment in schools reduced dramatically in many places.
+Domestic violence and sexual assault increased, job insecurity for women worsened, access to sexual and reproductive health services eroded, and girls’ enrolment in schools reduced dramatically in many places.

 In many countries, those who are already the most marginalized as a result of intersecting social identities, such as gender, race, disability, and socio-economic status, are also the hardest hit.
 During the pandemic, government decisions worsened the gender equality of women in Canada and countries worldwide.